Important Venue/Guest Information

 Accessible Seating: The Astra is equipped with accessible seating toward the front of the facility, as well as an accessible platform at the rear of the venue.

 Accessible Restroom: There is an accessible restroom on the main floor.

 Capacity: The Astra Theatre holds a total capacity of 357 people, split between a main floor (269) and the Best Home Furnishings Balcony (88).
 On general admission performances, the balcony is opened only when pre-sales dictate it.
 In the case of most reserved seating events, seats in the balcony will be available to reserve when a performance goes on sale.

 Cash/Credit: We accept cash or credit/debit cards in our ticket booth, concessions area, our bar areas, and for the purchase of venue or artist merchandise.

 Concessions/Beer/Wine: The Astra offers concessions at all of its events (Pepsi products, popcorn, candy, chips), as well as beer or wine for our guests who are 21 and over.
-The main floor offers draft beer options—one domestic and at least one craft option, while the Bell Tower Bar in the Best Home Furnishings Balcony offers 16 oz. canned options (one domestic, multiple craft options).
-The Bell Tower Bar is limited to guests with balcony tickets only.
+The main floor offers draft beer options and 16 oz. canned options, while the Bell Tower Bar in the Best Home Furnishings Balcony offers 16 oz. canned options (craft and domestic available in both locations).

 First Aid: If you require first aid, please inform a volunteer and they will direct you to the nearest first aid station.